tsheinen/ctf-writeups/dicectf-quals-2024/boogie-woogie.md

 tl;dr its just a uuid lol
 <br>

-it is used to filter atexit functions when an object is unloaded and is a pointer because that is inherently unique to a given section
+it is initialized at runtime to a recursive pointer (PIE + 0xf008) and is used to filter which atexit functions run when an object is unloaded.
+It is a pointer because it is implicitly unique but it is never dereferenced.

 </blockquote>